It’s important to get checked for skin cancer and any warning signs. You can do a self-exam or get screened by a dermatologist.

 • B: border irregularity (border is blurry or ragged)

-• C: color is not uniform (may be different shades of tan, brown, black)
+• C: color is not uniform (may be different shades of tan, brown, or black)

-• D: diameter of more than 1/4 inch
+• D: diameter is more than 1/4 inch

 • E: evolving (changes over time)

-The U.S. Preventive Services Task Force makes no recommendations for or against screening people who have no symptoms.
+The U.S. Preventive Services Task Force makes no recommendations for or against screening people who have no skin cancer symptoms.

-The Memorial Sloan Kettering Cancer Center doesn’t recommend routine skin cancer screening.
+The Memorial Sloan Kettering Cancer Center doesn’t recommend routine skin cancer screening for most people.
 But the center does advise lifelong surveillance if you’ve had melanoma in the past.
-The center also recommends risk assessment by a dermatologist if you have:
+The center also recommends getting assessed by a dermatologist if you have:

 If you’re scheduled for a skin cancer screening, here are a few things to help you prepare for the screening:

-• Don’t wear makeup.
-This will allow your doctor to more easily examine the skin on your face.
+• Don’t wear makeup to allow your doctor to more easily examine the skin on your face.

-• Remove any nail polish.
-This will allow your doctor to fully examine your fingers, nails, and nail beds.
+• Remove any nail polish so your doctor can fully examine your fingers, nails, and nail beds.

 • Keep your hair loose so your scalp can be examined.